Anna-Maia tells us about her experience volunteering in Cape Town, South Africa, including how to move to South Africa & prices in Cape Town.

 I worked abroad for two summers in a row in Cape Town, South Africa, where I volunteered with children in a township called Capricorn with an organization called Dreams to Reality (through International Volunteer HQ).

-South Africa opened a door for me, a door of travel, of working abroad and of passion.
-I hope that in this interview I can give you a little glimpse of life as a volunteer in South Africa, and that it will ignite in you a bug to go and explore the world.
+South Africa opened a door for me, a door of travel, working abroad, and of passion.
+I hope that in this interview I can give you a little glimpse of life as a volunteer in South Africa and that it will ignite in you a bug to go and explore the world.

 What type of volunteer work were you doing in South Africa?

 2014 was the first year I went to South Africa.
 I spent five weeks there in the Summer, where I worked at a childcare center in a township called Capricorn, in Muizenberg.
 Each of us volunteers was assigned to a classroom, where we would help out the teacher.
 Some of the work I did included reading to the children; helping them out during class activities, such as crafts; setting up lunch hour; playing with them during playtime outside, and tidying up the classroom.